luckydonald/LSTelegramNotifyPlus/README.md

 ### By zipfile

-- Download the zip of [lates release](https://github.com/librecodecoop/LSNextcloud/releases/latest)
+- Download the zip of [latest release](https://github.com/luckydonald/LSTelegramPlus/releases/latest)
 - Install the plugin in `Settings` > `Plugin Manager` > `Install zip`

 ### By repository
+- Download the zip of [source code](https://github.com/luckydonald/LSTelegramNotifyPlus/archive/refs/heads/mane.zip)
-- Copy the LSTelegramNotify folder to the Limesurvey "plugins" directory.
+- Copy the LSTelegramNotifyPlus folder to the Limesurvey "plugins" directory.
-- Go to `LSTelegramNotify` folder
+- Go to `LSTelegramNotifyPlus` folder
-- Run `composer install` inside of folder `LSTelegramNotify`
+- Run `composer install` inside of folder `LSTelegramNotifyPlus`
 - Activate the plugin at the Limesurvey plugin manager (requires proper user rights for accessing the feature at the Limesurvey admin interface).
 - Configure the plugin at the settings page